Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 * `Behavior Parameters` - The parameters dictating what Policy the Agent will receive.
+  * `Behavior Name` - The identifier for the behavior.
+Agents with the same behavior name will learn the same policy.
+If you're using [curriculum learning](Training-Curriculum-Learning.md), this is used as the top-level key in the config.
   * `Vector Observation`
     * `Space Size` - Length of vector observation for the Agent.
     * `Stacked Vectors` - The number of previous vector observations that will